HTTP-RPC/Kilo/README.md

 * `Iterable`: array
 * `java.util.Map`: object

 Methods may also return `void` or `Void` to indicate that they do not produce a value.
+Unsupported types are returned as `null`.

 For example, the following method would produce a JSON object containing three values: